dieptang/woocommerce_maximum_discount/README.md

 # woocommerce_maximum_discount
-How to create a customize Maximum Discount on Woocommerce Coupon
+How to create a customize Maximum Discount on Woocommerce

 I initially thought that this function would be integrated into WooCommerce soon.
 However, it appears that this hasn't happened, as evidenced by numerous developers searching for this query on Stack Overflow.